 Blog / Style & trends / Top 11 TikTok Stats to Know in 2025: Growth, Revenue & Trends

 TikTok is a social media platform focused on short-form video creation and sharing, released to the global market in 2017.
-While short video-sharing apps were nothing new in 2017—other popular apps like Vine or Musical.ly already existed—TikTok managed to fill a gap in the market by expanding internationally not long after Vine’s demise and acquiring Musical.ly upon its global expansion.
+At that time, short video-sharing apps were nothing new since other apps like Vine and Musical.ly were already popular.
+But TikTok managed to dominate the market by expanding internationally and acquiring Musical.ly not long after Vine’s demise.

 Source: Pexels